Download Raw Samples Below

 To Sum It Up

-To sum it up I really like the Samyang.
+To sum it up, I like the Samyang.
 I’m really glad I bought it.
-For the price it’s an amazing landscape lens or just a fun lens to play with.
+For the price, it’s an amazing landscape or fun lens to play with.

-Make sure you get a good copy and you’ll love it.
-Full manual isn’t really that bad but it does take some getting use to.
-Just finding infinity focus at night can be hard since you have to use live view and there is a ton of grain in live view at night.
+Make sure you get a good copy, and you’ll love it.
+Full manual isn’t bad, but it does take some getting used to.
+Finding infinity focus at night can be hard since you have to use live view, and there is a ton of grain in live view at night.

-Remember the distance focus marks on the lens cannot be trusted, I usually just make mental notes of where infinity focus is and go from there.
+Remember the distance focus marks on the lens cannot be trusted, I usually make mental notes of where the infinity focus is and go from there.

 Walt Disney Hall in Los Angeles – Very sharp and crisp detail when shot at f16 and sharpened in post.